 Massachusetts Fair Employment Law Poster

-The Fair Employment Law is an equal opportunity law poster by the Massachusetts Department Of Labor and Workforce Development.
+The Fair Employment Law is a labor law posters poster by the Massachusetts Department Of Labor and Workforce Development.
 This poster is mandatory for some employers, including employers who employ 6 or more people.

 This poster must be posted in a conspicuous place where all employees will see it who are working under an employer or has 6 or more employees.
 This poster describes the basis for which employers cannot discriminate against employees for, as well as rules against harassment, and rules regarding maternity leave and disabilities.
 In the poster there is also a notification on who to file a charge of discrimination to should an employee be discriminated against.